camcycle/electionsurvey/INSTALL.md

 - Apache (should run on IIS but you will need to provide a URL rewriting solution)
 - MySQL server
-- PHP5 server with PDO-mysql installed
+- PHP server with PDO-mysql installed

 ## Installation summary